AppLayerLabs/applayer-gitbook/contracts/precompiled-contracts/creating-a-dynamic-contract-advanced.md

 * The caller/transaction value, again, `0`
 * The new contract's constructor parameters, in this case an `ERC20` contract needs the token name (`"TestToken"`), its ticker (`"TST"`), number of decimals (`18`), and the amount of tokens that will be minted at creation (`1000000000000000000`, which equals exactly 1 TST with 18 decimals)

-## Registering the contract's functions
+## Registering contract functions

 Once we're done with implementing the contract, we must register it.
-We've already coded the `ConstructorArguments` tuple and the `registerContract()` function in the header, so all that's left is to override `registerContractFunctions()` so we can register the contract's functions.
+We've already coded the `ConstructorArguments` tuple and the `registerContract()` function in the header, so all that's left is to override `registerContractFunctions()` so we can register the contract's functions:

 ```cpp
 void ERC20Wrapper::registerContractFunctions() {